 Funds are provided on a reimbursement basis.
 Project teams will invoice for expenses incurred on a schedule set by their AITC (e.g., quarterly or monthly).
 Funds will not be available as a lump sum disbursement and applicants selected for award should not incur costs for which they expect AITC reimbursement until a subaward agreement with the AITC’s institution has been executed.

-We expect the formal confirmation of awards in spring 2024, assuming no delays occur in receiving approvals from NIA, the Institutional Review Board (IRB), or the Data and Safety Monitoring Board, as applicable.
+We expect the formal confirmation of awards in summer 2025 and projects to begin work in fall 2025, assuming no delays occur in receiving approvals from NIA, the Institutional Review Board (IRB), or the Data and Safety Monitoring Board, as applicable.

 The project period for a pilot award is typically 6 to 12 months.
 A no-cost extension of 1 additional year can be requested.
 If the project PI is not ready to begin the project within 4 months of an offer of funding, the AITC reserves the right to withdraw its offer.
 The expectation is that all subaward funds will be expended by the end of the subaward’s project period.
 At the end of the project period, any unexpended funds may be repurposed to support other pilot subawards.